Supreme Court rejects Texas bid to overturn election results in four states

 The long-shot lawsuit from Paxton, which was supported by 17 state attorneys general and more than 100 House Republicans, joined a flurry of legal challenges brought by Mr. Trump and his attorneys that have unsuccessfully sought to reverse the outcome of the presidential election in battleground states won by Mr. Biden.
 Federal and state judges have largely tossed out their lawsuits because they lacked evidence to support claims the election was rife with fraud.

-Still, Mr. Trump has asserted the Supreme Court, with a 6-3 conservative majority, would come to his rescue and help deliver him a second term in the White House.
+Still, Mr. Trump had asserted the Supreme Court, with a 6-3 conservative majority, would come to his rescue and help deliver him a second term in the White House.

 "Now that the Biden Administration will be a scandal plagued mess for years to come, it is much easier for the Supreme Court of the United States to follow the Constitution and do what everybody knows has to be done.
 They must show great Courage & Wisdom.
-Save the USA!!!" he tweeted Friday.
+Save the USA!!!" he tweeted before the decision on Friday.

 The high court, however, has declined to intervene in cases challenging the results of the election.